elangovana/kendra-ui-sample/README.md

 ### Steps

 * Once you finish setting up your development environment, download the source files from this repository and move them into your main source directory.
-    * The easiest method is to add the entire folder titled “search” to your source.
+    * The easiest method is to add the entire folder titled ï¿½searchï¿½ to your source.
 * Choose an existing page or create a new page for search.
     * Alternatively, you can add the search experience to an existing page.
 To do this, you will render the Search.tsx component (mentioned below in *Architecture*) inside of the existing page.
 * Add the search.tsx component to the page.
 * Build the changes into your package and go to the search page on your localhost.
 * You will see a search input box.
-Enter some text into the input box - for example, “Rome” - and press enter.
+Enter some text into the input box - for example, ï¿½Romeï¿½ - and press enter.
     * For the purposes of this sample application, we have pre-populated the application with sample data about Rome.
-See “Sample data” in the *Architecture* section below for more info.
+See ï¿½Sample dataï¿½ in the *Architecture* section below for more info.
 * You will see the search results populated on the page.
 * More information on each of the search result components is provided in the *Architecture *section below.
 * Note: The results you see are from sample data provided for demonstration purposes .
 To use the search application with your Indexes and Data sources configured in Amazon Kendra, finish setting up the AWS SDK and integrate the API.